-- If one chapter heading has been sized at 14 points, all chapter headings must be 14points. - Spacing between chapter headings and body text must be consistent. - Spacing before and after all subheadings must be consistent. - If a table heading that spans two lines is single-spaced, all table headings that span more than one line must be single-spaced.
+- If one chapter heading has been sized at 14 points, all chapter headings must be 14 points. - Spacing between chapter headings and body text must be consistent. - Spacing before and after all subheadings must be consistent. - If a table heading that spans two lines is single-spaced, all table headings that span more than one line must be single-spaced. - Format tables so that if they break across pages the header row repeats on each page.